 At present, we are not able to predict whether the TCA will impact our business to a greater degree than competitors in the industry, thus affecting our competitive position.
 There has also been increasing activity on the state and local levels with respect to scrutiny of vaporizer products.
 State and local governmental bodies across the US have indicated that vaporization products and certain other consumption accessories may become subject to new laws and regulations at the state and local levels.
 For example, in January 2015, the California Department of Health declared electronic cigarettes and certain other vaporizer products a health threat that should be strictly regulated like tobacco products.
 Further, some states and cities, including the State of Iowa, have enacted regulations that require retailers to obtain a tobacco retail license in order to sell electronic cigarettes and vaporizer products.
-Many states and cities have passed laws restricting the sale of electronic cigarettes and certain other vaporizer products.
 If one or more states from which we generate or anticipate generating significant sales of vaporizer products move to regulate the sale of vaporizer products such that we are required to obtain certain licenses, approvals or permits, and if we are not able to obtain the necessary licenses, approvals or permits for financial reasons or otherwise and/or any such license, approval or permit is determined to be overly burdensome to us, then we may be required to cease sales and distribution of our vaporizer products to those states, which could have a material adverse effect on our business, results of operations and financial condition.